All articles

 WhereWhat it pays toward

-/orders/[id]Charge with TerminalAn existing invoice
+/orders/[id]Charge with TerminalAn existing invoice, from the invoice page

 Mechanically identical from the customer’s perspective — same reader, same tap/insert/swipe flow.
+Either way the money lands on an invoice.

 How to charge